 A directory of RRT3 members, which provides primary points of contact (POCs) for each member agency and contact information, is provided in Appendix 1.
-The RRT3 Primary Contact List will be updated after each semi-annual RRT3 meeting.

-The references for support that can be provided by RRT Members to the FOSC is listed in the National Contingency Plan, Part 300.175 Federal agencies: and Part 300.185 State and Local.
+The RRT3 Primary Contact List will be updated after each semiannual RRT3 meeting.
+All agencies shall immediately notify the RRT Co-Chairs and Coordinators, in writing, of any changes in their agency's representatives as they occur.
+Information about the roles of RRT members during preparedness planning or in an actual response can be found in the National Contingency Plan, Part 300.175 for Federal agencies and Part 300.185 for State and Local agencies.